CNRG State Street SPDR S&P Kensho Clean Power ETF

 Growth & Forward Outlook

-Where growth and expectations intersect, the estimated 12-month price change of 10.18%, where analyst assumptions support a moderate upside case if execution remains steady, while TTM revenue growth of 35.06% suggesting the portfolio's businesses are collectively capturing meaningful market share or pricing power.
-Analyst estimates point to EPS growth of 14.9%, suggesting steady earnings progress that supports the current multiple on a forward basis.
+Where growth and expectations intersect, the estimated 12-month price change of 5.18%, where analyst estimates suggest only incremental upside absent a positive surprise, while TTM revenue growth of 42.86% suggesting the portfolio's businesses are collectively capturing meaningful market share or pricing power.
+The forward EPS growth estimate of -2.0% is negative, which complicates the valuation case and suggests current multiples may not be as defensible on a forward basis.
 Both signals are useful lenses, but they tend to diverge most sharply near inflection points in both business fundamentals and market sentiment.
 The durability of both the operating trend and analyst optimism will determine whether the current setup translates into measurable near-term returns.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion